wellyshen/react-cool-inview/README.md

 ### Infinite Scrolling

-Infinite scrolling is a popular design technique like Facebook’s timeline and Twitter’s live feed, new content being loaded as you scroll down a page.
+Infinite scrolling is a popular design technique like Facebook and Twitter feed etc., new content being loaded as you scroll down a page.
+The basic concept as below.

 ```js
 import React, { useRef, useState } from 'react';